Gupyzer0/Spacelines-Progression/README.md

 # Spacelines Progression
-Sometimes I've thought of having some *blend* between Stock KSP and Realistic Progression 1 (RP1), but also having the BDB/JNSQ combo.
+Sometimes I've thought of having some *blend* between Stock KSP and Realistic Progression 1 (RP1), but also having the BDB/JNSQ combo so I decided to make the **Spacelines Progression**.

-On the other hand, my system can't handle Realism Overhaul (RO) well and the fact that I have to use the procedural tanks in RO instead of the BDB parts for most of the builds makes RO a bit cumbersome for me. so I decided to make the **Spacelines Progression**.

 ## What is the Spacelines Progression?
 It's a combination of -sort of RP1- contracts modified to work with a non-modified Contract Configurator install using the JNSQ planet pack and BDB parts.